Exam Day | Testing Centre

 Exams Centre — Delivery and Results

-On exam day: typical rules, session cancellation and results
+On exam day: session rules, cancellation and results

-The final rules are always those of the exam.
+The final rules are always those of the specific assessment.
 Therefore, the conditions defined for your session apply.
 When there is a provider, their rules also apply.
-For example, there may be rules on delivery mode (online/in-person), administration and conditions.
+For example, there may be specific requirements for delivery mode, administration and candidate conduct.

 In 60 seconds

-• It is common to check in early and have your identification document ready (as per exam rules).
+• It is common to check in early and have your identification document ready, according to the applicable rules.

 • When online, there may be an environment validation and a technical check before the start.

-• If an unexpected issue occurs, there is a support channel indicated in the exam instructions.
+• If an unexpected issue occurs, the support channel indicated in the instructions should be used.

-• If the session is cancelled or invalidated, the exam/provider process applies (record, decision and next steps).
+• If the session is cancelled or invalidated, the defined process applies, including record, decision and next steps.

 For booking and preparation information, the main Exams Centre page brings together the steps and points of contact.